How Can A Coaching Culture Attract (and Keep) Top Talent?

 by Terri O’Halloran

 As the competition for top talent heats up, the need to recruit and retain high performers has become an urgent priority for the insurance and financial services industry.
-In its 2018 report on Building a High-Performance Business Culture, GAMA notes that agencies and firms continue to struggle with retention, and field leaders remain most concerned about their ability to recruit and select high quality candidates.
+Financial services agencies and firms, for example, continue to struggle with retention, and field leaders remain most concerned about their ability to recruit and select high quality candidates.
 Those concerns are well-placed.
 No business today can compete and win without top talent.

 Adding to this challenge is the fact that Millennials, now the largest generation in the workforce, are pretty disenchanted with businesses.
-According to the latest Deloitte Millennial Survey, 43 percent of Millennials can see themselves leaving their jobs within two years, and only 28 percent plan to stay beyond five years.
+According to the latest Deloitte Millennial Survey, 43 percent of Millennials can see themselves leaving their jobs within two years, and only 28 percent definitely plan to stay beyond five years.
 The generation behind them, Generation Z, is even less loyal, with 61 percent saying they would leave within two years, if given the choice.

 While these statistics underscore just how serious the retention issue is, there is an upside.
 It means talented financial advisors are looking for great places to work — and for great managers to bring out their best.
 If they can find that at your firm, you’ll have a huge opportunity to build a significant competitive advantage.

 How a Coaching Culture Attracts (and Keeps) Top Talent

 Here’s what we’ve learned about high-performance recruiting, development and retention from our work with insurance and advisory firms.
 The best players want to play for the best coaches.
 The reality is, regardless of their skill level or knowledge, few people rise to the top of their game without having coaches to guide, encourage and challenge them.

 - have the ability to spot talent and potential in their people

 - use a process to guide high performance and productivity